The week in Fantasy Premier League: Transfer window strategy, the Nathan Ake problem, and going 3-5-2

 I don’t actually sound like that, do I?

-Well, if that didn’t put you off, I’m also set to join colleagues on The Irish Examiner Football Show next week, so keep an eye out for that too.
+Well, if that didn’t put you off, I’m also set to pop in to The Irish Examiner Football Show next week, so keep an eye out for that too.

 Don’t captain Eden Hazard (CHE, 10.4) away from home.